Dollar holds gains after Fed minutes, sterling rises

 U.S. short-term interest rate futures were little changed following the minutes.
 Federal funds futures implied traders saw about a 9 percent chance the Fed would raise rates at its policy meeting next month and a roughly 70 percent chance of a rate hike at its December meeting, according to CME Group's FedWatch program.

-The dollar index, which measures the greenback against a basket of six major currencies, initially slipped after the minutes but retraced gains to stand little changed.
-The index was last up 0.21 percent at 97.900, near a seven-month high of 98.043 touched ahead of the minutes.
+The dollar index .DXY, which measures the greenback against a basket of six major currencies, initially slipped after the minutes but retraced gains to stand little changed.
+The index was last up 0.21 percent at 97.900, near a seven-month high of 98.043 .DXY touched ahead of the minutes.

 "The minutes made it clear that they are much closer to raising interest rates," said Kathy Lien, managing director at BK Asset Management in New York.
 "We’re still looking at the dollar remaining strong."